 Naturally this gives him a sort of Robin Hood status among the people who could use another one of those.

 We first witness the heroic V (Hugo Weaving: THE LORD OF THE RINGS [all], THE MATRIX [all]), when he (V) meets Evey Hammond (Natalie Portman: MARS ATTACKS!).
-As a character, Evey wasn't up to much in Alan Moore's tale (women are nearly always secondary or even tertiary characters in an Alan Moore tale).
-But in the film-ic V, Evey is the primary teller of the tale.
+As a character, Evey (Evey = a "V".
+Get it?) wasn't up to much in Alan Moore's tale (women are nearly always secondary or even tertiary characters in an Alan Moore tale).
+But in the cinema V, Evey is the primary teller of the tale.
 One night, Evey gets caught short on her way to a date by some fingermen.
 They decide rape is the best way to teach a comely lass about curfew.
 A few beaten or possibly dead fingermen later, and V theatrically introduces himself in a maze of iambic pentameter.
 Evey, feeling safe within his presence, wonders aloud at his sanity - which V doesn't attempt to defend.

 In this dictatorship, however, cameras are everywhere.
 The cameras witnessed the moment of Evey's rescue and more.
 Cameras recorded the concert after involving music and the Old Bailey.